|

 Edition of the Waverley Novels, vol. 10.
 ISBN: 0748605754.

-The Edinburgh Edition of the Waverley Novels
+The Edinburgh Edition of the Waverley Novels is

-the first edition of Scott's novels as the base-text but incorporates
+first edition of Scott's novels as the base-text but incorporates

 manuscript readings lost through accident, error, misunderstanding,

-or a misguided attempt to improve, as printers struggled to
+or a misguided attempt to improve, as printers struggled to set

-set and print novels at high speed in often difficult circumstances.
+and print novels at high speed in often difficult circumstances.

 Each volume contains an essay on the work's genesis, composition,